denten-books/plain-text/main.md

 machine.
 A tape containing the message could be prepared in advance, fed into the telegraph, and printed in human-legible form on the receiving end.

+### 1.1.6 Bug Time

 Several engineering solutions emerged to transcend the limits of human information processing.
-I have mentioned a few already.
 The automated telegraph decoupled encoding from transmission.
 It then became possible to prepare messages in advance, in volume, and to run the messages through a machine without human assistance.
 At that point, telegraph diverged from the telephone to became a device of asynchronous communication, displacing the act of communication in time as it does in space.
 But even with the advent of removable storage media, the bandwidth, or, the "information density" of the system was limited by the number and the size of available cables.
-Multiple independent developments in communication technology have led to a range of techniques known as "multiplexing"--ways of sharing the same wire to send multiple messages.
-Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@hausmann_telegraph_1915;
+Independent developments in communication technology led to a range of techniques known as "multiplexing"--ways of sharing the same wire to send multiple messages.
-@rowland_multiplex_1901].
-Pulse-amplitude modulation involved space
-compression: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] The presence of noise, cross-feeding between cables, and the technical limitations of the receiving apparatus all posed a challenge to amplitude modulation.
+Multiplexing at the time fell into two broad approaches: time-division and pulse-amplitude modulation [@hausmann_telegraph_1915; @rowland_multiplex_1901].
+Pulse-amplitude modulation involved filling the available space (bandwidth) with simultanious signals of different types: sending multiple signals at differing frequencies that shared the same channel.[^ln1-multi] Pulse-amplitude modulation was difficult to implement initially.
+Cross-channel noise and device sensitivity hampared reliable reception and decoding across multiple silmultanious wave frequencies.

 Emile Baudot was one of the first engineers to notice that the prevailing Morse and Hughes telegraph systems failed to make full use of the time alloted for message transmission.
 The Hughes code in particular made extensive use of long silences, which could be condensed to extract more utility from the channel.
 Baudot-type multiplexers made use of synchronized rotating mechanisms both of the sending and the receiving end, to distribute units of time among multiple operators.
 The figure bellow shows a scheme for a duplex printing telegraph.
 A single rotation of the synchronization device is thereby divided into two units of five segments each, each corresponding to a distinct channel of communication.
 Two operators could therefore share the same channel to transmit two different messages.

 ![](images/multiplex.png "Multiple Printing Telegraph, 1905.
 @murray_setting_1905."